vcruvinelr/goat-website/_docs/quick_start_docker.md

 #### 3. Configure GOAT

-There is one key configuration file for setting up GOAT.
+In case you want to customize GOAT, there is one key configuration file for setting up GOAT.
 You can find this file at `your-GOAT-directory/app/config/goat_config.yaml`.
 At the moment not all configuration possibilities are in here but it is targeted to move more and more of the configuration in here.

 It is recommended to open the files with a proper editor such as [Visual Studio Code](https://code.visualstudio.com/).
 #### 4. Prepare your data

 If you want to apply the tool to your own study area or adjust the input data, follow the description at [Data Preparation](../data_preparation/).